davidzhao1015/davidzhao1015.github.io/_posts/2025-01-15-plotly-maps-public-health.md

 ---

-### **📖 What Does the Map Tell Us?**
+## **What Does the Map Tell Us?**

 As we zoom into this interactive map, a few patterns emerge:

-- Countries like France and Germany — with relatively high intake of fermented vegetables — show noticeably lower COVID-19 mortality in this 2020 dataset.
+- Countries like Hungary and Romania — with relatively high intake of fermented vegetables — show noticeably lower COVID-19 mortality in this 2020 dataset.
 - On the other hand, countries with lower fermented food consumption, such as the UK or Belgium, show higher death rates.
 - While this map doesn’t prove causality, it does support the hypothesis from [the original study] that dietary habits might influence immune resilience — a fascinating intersection of public health and nutrition.